Exelord/wazapp/packages/@wazapp/component/README.md

 # @wazapp/component

 Component package expose Wazapp Component which is built on top of React Component.
-It integrates tracking, app container (allows to use services) and simplify component API.
+It integrates tracking, app owner (allows to use services) and simplify component API.

 > ### Warning!
 > **Hence the component extends from React Component, do not use any of its API.
 It may be removed in the future and using it may cause incompatibility with Wazapp components!**